GreyKeenan/resume/content.md

 ## Languages

 These are the languages that I have explored, some more than others.
-I believe that the problem-solving and organizational skills I have built will transfer to other languages when necessary.
+I believe that the problem-solving skills and concepts I've learned will transfer to other languages when necessary.

 - C
 > C has helped me understand how data and memory are manipulated at a lower level.